radoslavraynov/Thesis/README.md

 ## Latest version

 The latest version of the thesis is the document `THESIS.pdf` in the main directory.
-Previous versions are available through the 'history' interface for the file.
+Previous versions are available through the Github 'history' interface for the file.

 ## How to run